-The MPS in Higher Education Administration is comprised of 33 credits (11 courses).

-• Students must maintain a minimum cumulative GPA of 3.000 (solid "B") to remain in good academic standing and to be eligible to graduate.

-- Students must complete the two core courses, Ethics and Capstone, with grades of "B" or better to be eligible to graduate. - The MPS degree must be completed within five years.
+- The MPS in Higher Education Administration is comprised of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible to graduate. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible to graduate. - The MPS degree must be completed within five years.

-MPEA 500/5000: Ethics and Leadership in Higher Education
+MPEA 500/5000: Ethical Leadership and Decision Making